Chicken, Asparagus & Peas Dog Food Recipe

 If you wish, use a microwave-safe cooking dish to boil asparagus in the microwave.
 Fill the cooking dish with 1/4 cup water, then add the spears and place the lid on the dish.
 Cook the asparagus on your microwave oven’s high power setting for 3 minutes, then open the door and stir.
 Finish cooking until the spears are just barely tender, about 3 to 4 more minutes

-Chop asparagus to small bite sizes.
+Chop asparagus to small bite sizes or run cooked asparagus through food processor.

 Heat destroys the potency of vitamins.